Benefits, Payroll and Retirement

 King County provides comprehensive benefits and services to eligible employees, retirees, and their dependents through strategic planning, negotiation, and implementation of benefit programs.
 Benefits, Payroll and Retirement Operations is here to help you with your medical, vision, and dental plan options; life and disability insurance; medical and dependent care reimbursement accounts; leave programs; payroll; and retirement planning.

-A new temporary program will provide $500 to $5,000 tax-free to those in the Regular Employee Benefits Group to reimburse them for child care provided during the 2020/2021 school year.
+This temporary program provides $500 to $5,000 tax-free to those in the Regular Employee Benefits Group to reimburse them for child care provided during the 2020/2021 school year.
+The last day to submit claims for expenses incurred Sept.
+1, 2020 to June 30, 2021, is Aug.
+31, 2021.
 To learn more, and see if you are eligible, go to COVID-19 child care reimbursement program.

 Educational benefits videos available